(Addis Ababa, Bahir Dar, Gondar, Lalibela, Axum, Lake Langano, Arba Minch, Jinka, Turmi, Yabelo, Awassa)

 Head out on an excursion to Murulle to visit the Karo people whom are the smallest ethnic groups in the Omo Valley, consisting of only about 1,500 individuals.
 The Karo's are well known for their intricate tattooing, scaring and body painting.
 They reside by the side of the Omo River and live their daily lives in conjunction with it.
 In the afternoon travel to Turmi, for a visit with the Hamer people, known as one of the beautiful and dignified people in the Omo basin.
 The Hamer people are fine potters; additionally they take part in body decoration ceremonies wherein they adorn themselves with many beads.
 Hamer girls are known for their extravagant hairstyles, often adorning their hair with bright copper colored powders, and for the decorated goatskins that they wear, and the women too adorning their necks with heavy polished iron jewelry.
 Hamer society consists of a complex system of age groups.
 Moving from one age group to another involves complex rituals.
 The most significant ceremony for young men is the “jumping of the bull” – the final test before passing in to adulthood.
 Your guide will help create an authentic interaction with the people via the local market or local ceremonies depending on the activities operating in the village that day.

 Depart Turmi and proceed to Yabello visiting en route the Arobre tribes and Borena pastoralists, who own innumerable cattle.
-Arbor traditionally played an important role as middlemen in trade between the Omo River and the Konso Highlands.
+Arbore traditionally played an important role as middlemen in trade between the Omo River and the Konso Highlands.
 The town of Arbore lies in an area where several tribal boundaries coverage.
-And because the Arbore people routinely intermarry with other ethnic groups.
-It is also inhabited a substantial number of Hamer and even Borena women - adding a cosmopolitan feel to the worthwhile Saturday market.
+The Arbore people routinely intermarry with other ethnic groups.
+It is also inhabited by a substantial number of Hamer and even Borena women, which adds a cosmopolitan feel to the worthwhile Saturday market.

 After breakfast, enjoy the town of Awassa.
 At the lake you could encounter birds like: hamerkop, marabou stork, sacred ibis, yellow billed stork and Egyptian geese.
 The fauna of Awassa makes the town a small nature sactuary in the south.
 En route visit the towns fish market and drive back to Addis.